nate-gillman/fourier-head/README.md

 print(tensor_output.shape)  # Expected shape: (32, 18)
 ```

-If you're looking for an example to cannibalize for your own experiments, we recommend you start with the [synthetic toy example](/toy-example-synthetic/README.md), since the implementation is minimalist and self-contained.

-### Technical usage notes

 > [!NOTE]
-> First: in the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
+> * In the paper, the main use case for the Fourier head is as a drop-in replacement for the linear classification head.
 Accordingly, our implementation of the Fourier head outputs the <em>inverse softmax</em> (i.e. the log) of the categorical distribution that you obtain from quantizing the learned continuous PDF.
 In other words: to obtain the continuous-looking Fourier head  PMFs as in the paper, you need to apply `softmax` to the output of our `Fourier_Head`.
-And second: some older versions of PyTorch can't execute `torch.nn.functional.conv1d` on complex-valued tensors.
+> * Some older versions of PyTorch can't execute `torch.nn.functional.conv1d` on complex-valued tensors.
 We provide an implementation that works for this case inside [imitation-learning/mingpt/_fourier_head.py](imitation-learning/mingpt/_fourier_head.py).

 ## Recreating results from paper